stepas-toliautas/enccs-instructor-training/content/workshops-online.md

 ### HackMD

 - We've been using it here
-- Chat doesn't work wen large, written document does.
+- Chat doesn't work when large, written document does.
 - HackMD can just about scale to ~100 person workshop.
 Recommend learners keep it in view mode while not editing.